iiab/iiab/roles/osm-vector-maps/README.md

 5. **Drag-and-Drop Map Overlays** — try this by dragging and dropping any relevant GeoJSON file onto the IIAB Maps (http://box/maps) in your browser!
 For example try this GeoJSON file, to explore the shape of gerrymandered US Congressional districts: https://eric.clst.org/assets/wiki/uploads/Stuff/gz_2010_us_500_11_20m.json

-#### Please also see the IIAB Maps doc: https://github.com/iiab/iiab/wiki/IIAB-Maps

-#### How to (wipe and) upgrade IIAB Maps
+#### How to (Wipe and) Upgrade IIAB Maps
 <!-- Notes on upgrading from a maps 7.2 to maps 7.3 -->

-In April 2022, IIAB revised `/etc/iiab/map-catalog.json`, `/library/www/html/common/assets/adm-map-catalog.json`, associated programs, and OSM continent/region `.mbtiles` files.
+In April 2022, IIAB revised our legacy catalog [/etc/iiab/map-catalog.json](https://github.com/iiab/maps/blob/master/2020/map-catalog.json), our new catalog [/library/www/html/common/assets/adm-map-catalog.json](https://github.com/iiab/iiab-admin-console/blob/master/roles/common/files/map/adm-map-catalog.json), associated programs &mdash; and the dozen core [OSM continent/region .mbtiles files](https://github.com/iiab/iiab/wiki/IIAB-Maps#where-are-iiab-maps-stored) listed in our catalog.

-_It's best to start fresh with a new install of IIAB if you want the latest maps!_
+_It's always best to start fresh with a new install of IIAB if you want the latest maps!_

 Or, if you absolutely must attempt an upgrade (ENTIRELY AT YOUR OWN RISK) run the following &mdash; to attempt to delete your existing maps &mdash; and then add new IIAB Maps: